pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 * **Command Action** — Implement an :func:`~eventsourcing.dcb.domain.Slice.execute` method to make new decisions.

-The consistency boundary for a slice will be used to select tagged decisions for the slice's decision model projection, if it has one.
-The consistency boundary will also be used to select conflicting events when new tagged decisions are appended to an event store, if any are generated.
+The consistency boundary for a slice can be used both to select events for the slice's projection, if it has one, and to select conflicting events when appending any new events to an event store.

 The example below shows a slice for updating a student's name.
 The decision classes involved in the projection are used in the :func:`~eventsourcing.dcb.domain.Perspective.consistency_boundary`, in this case by using the